logicalclocks/hops-docs/docs/admin_guide/ldap.rst

    referral: "ignore"
    additional_props: ""

 - `group_mapping` allows you to specify a mapping between LDAP groups and Hopsworks groups.
-At the moment Hopsworks supports mapping only with `HOPS_ADMIN` and `HOPS_USER` groups.
+Currently Hopsworks supports mapping only with `HOPS_ADMIN` and `HOPS_USER` groups.
 If nothing is specified, users won't get any default group and administrators should assign one manually.
-Users are not allowed to login as long as they don't belong to any group.
+Users are not allowed to login if they do not belong to any group.

-- `user_id`, `user_givenName`, `user_suername`, `user_email` are the fields Hopsworks will lookup in LDAP the first time a user tries to login.
+- `user_id`, `user_givenName`, `user_surname`, `user_email` are the fields Hopsworks will lookup in LDAP the first time a user logs in.

 - `jndilookupname` should contain the LDAP domain.

 - `attr_binary_val` is the binary unique identifier that will be used in subsequent logins to identify the user.

-- `account_status` contains the status that will be set for the user account when the user first register using LDAP. `2` means `activated`, meaning that the user is able to login with no further action to be taken by the administrator.
+- `account_status` contains the status that will be set for the user account when the user first registers using LDAP. `2` means `activated`, meaning that the user is able to login with no further action to be taken by the administrator.

 - `security_auth` can be "none" or "simple".

-- `security_principal` contains username of the user that will be used to query LDAP.
+- `security_principal` contains the username of the user that will be used to query LDAP.

 - `security_credentials` contains the password of the user that will be used to query LDAP.